How to Optimize Your App Store Product Page?

 • Consider using an ASO tool like AppTweak to analyze keyword metrics and choose keywords with a high volume and low difficulty score.

 You can only add up to 100 characters in the keyword field.
-These following tips will help you fully optimize your app’s visibility:
+Follow these tips to fully optimize your app’s visibility:

-• Use commas to separate keywords (add no spaces).
+• Add commas to separate keywords (add no spaces)

 • Use singular words.
-According to Apple, apps will rank in most cases for both the plural and singular term.
+According to Apple, apps rank for both the plural and singular terms.
 However, this might not always be the case in foreign languages.
 Testing is key.

 • Don’t repeat keywords from your title, subtitle, publisher name, or category name.
 Apple does not take into consideration keyword density, so repeating keywords is just a waste of space.